 The farmer’s markets of Southeast France are the epitome of summer goodness: fresh herbs, fruits and vegetables, beautifully presented and a pleasure to eat.
 Best of all, though, the markets offer a truly Provençal experience, filled with local traditions.
-On our visit to Provence earlier this month, market day in Luberon provided an opportunity to re-live fine memories of our previous visits there, while making new ones.
+On our recent visit to Provence, market day in the Luberon provided an opportunity to re-live fine memories of our previous visits there, while making new ones.
 The region abounds in markets, large and small, and I can think of no better way to fill my pantry and scrapbook, than with (mostly food) memories from these Provence markets.

-Markets here have something for everyone.
-Here are six reasons market day in Luberon should be a part of any summer travel itinerary in Provence.
+Markets here have something for everyone, and to my way of thinking, market day in Luberon should be a part of anyone’s summer travel itinerary in Provence.

 Fresh, fresh, fresh